steffitan23/cubstart-website/public/content/course-info.md

 | 5%          | Final Project Checkpoint: Design Mockup |
 | 45%         | Final Project: Demo Day                 |

 This course is fast-paced and highly cumulative.
 Your success will depend on your active and consistent participation.
 However, we understand that emergencies and personal matters do come up, so you are allowed up to **2 unexcused absences across lectures**.
+If you have an extenuating circumstance and have used up your 2 unexcused absences, please email us at cubstart@calhacks.io.

 **More than 2 incomplete homeworks will result in a NP and a failure to complete the final project will result in a NP.**